PaulineDelhez/Personal_projects/README.md

-This is a repository with my personal projects in Data Science.
+This is a repository with small personal projects in Data Science.